 Some of the organizations you may consider include:

 - Wake Forest Baptist Health – Willed Body Program: Wake Forest Baptist Health’s Willed Body Program accepts whole-body donations from individuals who are 18 years or older and are residents of North Carolina.
-The program covers all costs associated with the donation, including transportation and cremation.
 The program does not accept donors with certain infectious diseases or who have had an autopsy.

 - Honor Bridge: Honor Bridge is a non-profit organization that accepts whole-body donations for medical research and education.
-The organization covers all costs associated with the donation, including transportation and cremation.
 The program accepts donors of all ages and medical histories.

 Play a Critical Role In Teaching Future Medical Students or Helping Medical Researchers